Automotive & Parts — New Zealand

 Certification Introduction

-Mandatory market access certification is implemented for motor vehicles and their components exported to New Zealand.
-The New Zealand Transport Agency (NZTA) is responsible for access approval of complete vehicles and core safety components.
-Motor vehicle components with electrical functions are additionally required to meet the requirements of RCM certification commonly used in Australia and New Zealand, and can only be legally placed on the market after complying with safety and electromagnetic compatibility standards.
+Compulsory market access certification is required for motor vehicles and their components exported to New Zealand.
+The New Zealand Transport Agency (NZTA) governs the market access of complete vehicles and core safety components.
+Motor vehicle components with electrical functions are additionally required to meet the general RCM certification requirements for Australia and New Zealand, and can only be legally placed on the market after complying with safety and electromagnetic compatibility standards.

 Technical Requirements

-- Component requirements: Core safety components (braking, steering, lighting, etc.) shall comply with NZS or AS/NZS safety performance standards specified by NZTA; electrical components shall meet electrical safety and electromagnetic compatibility (EMC) requirements of AS/NZS standards, and radio-related components shall additionally comply with New Zealand radio standards.
+Requirements for complete vehicles: The vehicle must be configured for right-hand drive, with the speedometer in kilometers per hour.
+Emissions must meet the corresponding stage of EU emission limits, and comply with New Zealand's mandatory safety standards for vehicle safety structure, braking system, lighting system and other aspects.
+Requirements for components: Core safety components (braking, steering, lighting, etc.) must comply with the NZS or AS/NZS safety performance standards specified by NZTA; electrical components must meet the electrical safety and electromagnetic compatibility (EMC) requirements of AS/NZS standards, and radio-related components must additionally comply with New Zealand radio standards.

 Certification Process